daLoneDrau/MagicaVoxel/README.md

 When Exporting to .OBJ:

+FILE NAMES CANNOT INCLUDE A SPACE.
 Do not change the name of the save files.
-MagicaVoxel saves the texture file names inside its .OBJ export, and is not flexible.
+MagicaVoxel saves the texture file names inside its .OBJ export, and is NOT flexible.

 Zip up the .OBJ, .MTL, and .PNG files for export to Mixamo.